sammy44nts/indexd/rfcs/001_host_scanning.md

 so we use the following approach.

 - If a host hasn't been scanned yet, scan it
-- If the scan was a success, schedule another scan for 24 +- 6 hours from now
+- If the scan was a success, schedule another scan for 24 ± 6 hours from now
-- If the scan failed use an exponential backoff to schedule the next scan in 8, 16, 32, 64, 128 hours with 128 hours being the max
+- If the scan failed use an exponential backoff to schedule the next scan in 8, 16, 32, 64, 128 and hours with 128 hours being the max

 #### Unscheduled Scans